Hair Claim – No Skin Test – £3000 Settlement

-So we brought court proceedings for our client.
+So we agreed to issue court proceedings for Vicky.

 A hair specialist (a Trichologist) confirmed that the bleaching had damaged Vicky’s hair.

-The expert also said that it would take over two years for the hair to return to normal.
+The expert also said that it would take over two years for Vicky’s hair to return to normal.

 The insurers agreed to negotiate as the case was approaching trial.